codeacme17/examor/README.md

 <p>
   <strong>
-   A website application that allows you to take exams based on your knowledge notes
+   A website application that allows you to take exams based on your knowledge notes.
+Let you really remember the notes you wrote
   </strong>
 </p>